 Having his line displayed in the Milano concept store gave momentum: a fashion house made of eroticism and energy was born.
 The style credo is maximalist with minimalist dryness, or rather, minimalist with a maximal tingle.
 The perfection of the tailoring soon attracted the media: while making clothes for real women in Milano, Fausto Puglisi became part of the global showbiz scene.
-He has created the costumes for Madonna’s Super Bowl halftime show in 2012, for example.
+He has created the costumes for Nicki Minaj and M.I.A. at Madonna's Super Bowl halftime show in 2012, for example.
 In the same year, he has been appointed artistic director of the maison Ungaro, debuting in Paris in March 2013.
-In October 2013, for the first time, his namesake collection will be presented with a catwalk show in Milano.
+In October 2013, for the first time, his namesake collection was presented with a catwalk show in Milano.

 The Apollonian and the Dionysian, excess and purity meet in a graphic bacchanal in the work of Fausto Puglisi.
 His style combines opposing elements in a tense harmony: baroque opulence and inexorable rhythm of optical art; sex appeal and severity; heroism and stardom; shyness and boldness.
 Omnivorous, Puglisi chases a timeless and ageless ideal of beauty as character, fusing opposite impulses in an incisive trait.